oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

     -   The virtual VNIC profile is changed, so that it is no longer connected to the external network.
     -   The VM is deleted.
     -   The data center containing the external networks is deleted forcefully.
-    -   Snapshot operations (Preview, Commit, Undo) on the VM.
+    -   Snapshot operations (Preview, Undo) on the VM.

 ### Future phases